wxWidgets/wxWidgets/docs/gtk/install.md

 The following options can be used to specify the kind and number of libraries to build:

+ *  `--disable-shared` \n
-    --disable-shared        Do not create shared libraries, but build static libraries instead.
+    Do not create shared libraries, but build static libraries instead.

+ * `--enable-monolithic` \n
-    --enable-monolithic     Build wxWidgets as single library instead of as several smaller libraries (which is the default since wxWidgets 2.5.0).
+   Build wxWidgets as single library instead of as several smaller libraries (which is the default since wxWidgets 2.5.0).

 Options for third party dependencies: wxWidgets may use other libraries present on the current system, see the @ref gtk_prereq